Is Spinal Stenosis a Permanent Disability?

 How Cervical Spinal Stenosis Can Impact a Person’s Ability to Work

-To prove the extent of your disability, you will likely need doctor and hospital records, laboratory test results, and sometimes a questionnaire that should be completed by your doctor.
+To prove the extent of your condition, you will likely need doctor and hospital records, laboratory test results, and sometimes a questionnaire that should be completed by your doctor.
 In general, the records must include the following:

 - A confirmed diagnosis of cervical spinal stenosis;